Winnebago Industries Earnings Call Transcripts

 -

-Q1 delivered double-digit revenue and profit growth, with margin expansion in RV segments and strong cash flow.
-FY2026 guidance was raised, reflecting confidence in operational execution despite industry softness and ongoing tariff risks.
+Q1 delivered strong revenue and margin growth across all segments, with notable gains in Motorhome and Towable RV.
+FY2026 guidance was raised, reflecting confidence in operational execution and new product momentum despite ongoing industry softness and tariff risks.

 Fiscal Year 2025